nikscave/meshbot-push/README.md

 ```

-3. Install the required dependencies:
+3. Install the required dependencies: (some are removed from the original as they caused errors on my Rasp Pi 3 install, refer to original fork as needed)

 ```
 pip install -r requirements.txt